giprocida/Debezium-practical-examples/README.md

 ### Core Concepts ###

 Before explaining how avro can be configured, let's clarify some important terminology and concepts.
-What is an Avro Schema?
+**What is an Avro Schema?**
+An Avro schema defines the structure of your data in a compact and efficient binary format.
+It serves as a blueprint for how data is serialized and deserialized, ensuring consistency and compatibility across different systems.
+To illustrate, consider the `cdc-schema.json` file, which defines the `Change Event Value Schema` for the customers table.

-For example, take a look at the `cdc-schema.json`.
+For example, take a look at the `cdc-schema.json` file.
 It's the `Change Event Value Schema` for the `customers` table.
 The provided schema represents a nested Avro schema.
 Here's a breakdown of its structure:

 Top-level record (Envelope):